-- Identity and contact details of the operator and his representative, if any
+- The identity and contact details of the controller and his representative, if any

-- Contact details of the data protection officer, if any
+- Contact details of the authorized data protection officer, if one exists

 - Purposes of personal data processing, legal basis for their processing

-- Legitimate interests pursued by the Manager or a third party
+- Legitimate interests sought to be asserted by the Manager or a third party

-- Users or categories of users of personal data, if any
+- Users or categories of users of personal data, if they exist

 - Information on possible transfers of personal data to a third country